gsblabsio/azorus/WHITEPAPER.md

 ### Portfolio Management

 Tracking asset performance is important for getting a read on overall investment health.
 However, it is just as important to log minute transaction details, especially for customers in particular jurisdictions that have stricter tax laws.
-This is where accounting software can integrate with Azorus data pipelines to not only warehouse historical data, but also utilize as the base layer to categorize when an asset or NFT was bought/sold and calculate the profit/loss at the time of the transaction.
+This is where accounting software can integrate with Azorus data pipelines to not only warehouse historical data, but also utilize it as the base layer to categorize when an asset or NFT was bought/sold and calculate the profit/loss at the time of the transaction.
 Using blockchain data would ultimately remove this manual record keeping work for a large number of investors.

 ### Community Engagement